12 Coastlines

 12.3 Currents and Tides

 Ocean water moves as waves, currents, and tides.
 Ocean currents are driven by persistent global winds blowing over the water’s surface and by water density.
 Ocean currents are part of Earth’s heat engine in which solar energy is absorbed by ocean water and distributed by ocean currents.
 Water has another unique property, high specific heat, that relates to ocean currents.
 Specific heat is the amount of heat necessary to raise a unit volume of a substance one degree.
-For water it takes one calorie per cubic centimeter to raise its one degree Celsius.
-This means the oceans, covering 71% of the Earth’s surface, soak up solar heat with little change and distribute that heat around the Earth by ocean currents.
+For water it takes one calorie per cubic centimeter to raise its temperature one degree Celsius.
+This means the oceans, covering 71% of the Earth’s surface, soak up solar heat with little temperature change and distribute that heat around the Earth by ocean currents.

 Figure 12.22: World ocean currents.